This lime bundt cake is light and zesty with a rich cream cheese frosting. It’s a must for citrus lovers!

 For the cake:

-8 ounces (1 package) cream cheese, at room temperature
+- 8 ounces (1 package, 226 grams) cream cheese, at room temperature

 For the frosting:

-Preheat oven to 325 degrees F. Butter and flour a 9 inch bundt pan or grease with nonstick baking spray.
+- Preheat oven to 325 degrees F. Butter and flour a 9 inch bundt pan or grease with nonstick baking spray.

-Pour the batter into the bundt pan and bake for 1 hour 15 minutes, or until a toothpick inserted into the center comes out clean.
-Cool in pan for about 5 minutes and then turn out onto a wire rack to cool completely.
+- Pour the batter into the prepared bundt pan and bake for 60-75 minutes, until a toothpick inserted into the center comes out clean.